alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 1. Reboot the docker-management machine (`sudo reboot`)
 1. Deploy the previous release of govuk-puppet to Production

+### Rebooting `jenkins` machines

+We only have one instance on each environment that runs Jenkins, therefore rebooting Jenkins will cause downtime for developers.
+It will prevent developers from being able to deploy code, apply Terraform, run Smokey, and lots of other things.

+Before rebooting Jenkins, put a message in `#govuk-2ndline-tech` and consider doing the same in `#govuk-developers`.
+Check that there are no (important) jobs in progress.
+When things look free, `sudo reboot`.

+Avoid doing this late in the day, as Jenkins is quite brittle and a reboot may cause runtime issues that require SRE assistance.
+Worse, it may trigger a new instance (see [manual rebooting](#manual-rebooting)), which can sometimes fail to provision correctly due to the original instance retaining a 'lock' on the volume, which then can't be mounted on the new instance.
+In this case, terminating the new instance should fix things, as that will cause another new instance to be created, and this time there will be no lock on the volume.

 ### Rebooting `mongo` machines

 Note that the following documentation assumes you have correctly [set up your fabric scripts](https://github.com/alphagov/fabric-scripts#setup).